If your house is being eaten by termites, you want them to stop – right away.

 But eradicating a termite infestation is a complex business that takes time.
-This article discusses why this is so, and reveals some of the secrets of the art of termite eradication.
+This article discusses why this is so, and reveals some of the secrets of the art of termite control

 It’s easy enough to kill foraging termites on the surface.
 But back in their nest, their queen is busily laying eggs by the thousand every day.
 The object of termite eradication is to get her to stop; in effect, killing the colony.